-Turn on the Show Object Status from the View menu to verify if all data is entered.
-If so, the Pipes and Junctions group in Analysis Setup will have a check mark.
-If not, the uncompleted pipes or junctions will have their number shown in red.
+>Turn on the Show Object Status from the View menu to verify if all data is entered.
+If there are objects that are not defined, the uncompleted pipes or junctions will have their number shown in red on the workspace.
 If this happens, go back to the uncompleted pipes or junctions and enter the missing data.
+If all objects are defined, the Pipes and Junctions group in Analysis Setup will have a check mark.

->Open Analysis Setup and open the Sectioning panel.
+➤ Open Analysis Setup and open the Sectioning panel.
 When the panel is first opened it will automatically search for the best option for one to five sections in the controlling pipe.
 The results will be displayed in the table at the top.
 Select the row to use one section in the controlling pipe.

->Open the Simulation Mode/Duration panel.
+▶Open the Simulation Mode/Duration panel.
 Enter the Stop Time as 35 seconds.